PaulDKim/CTF-notes/Command-Injections.md

 Now we can create a command that will decode this base64 encoded string in a subshell `$()`, and then pass it to `bash` to be executed: `bash<<<$(base64 -d<<<Y2F0IC9ldGMvcGFzc3dkIHwgZ3JlcCAzMw==)`
 > TIP: Without `bash<<<` the decoded command `cat /etc/passwd | grep 33` would just be printed, and not executed. `bash<<<` forces the decoded string to be treated as executable code by Bash!

 The trick with encoding your payloads is that you need to be flexible with the target web application's security mechanisms.
 For instance, it's possible that `bash` can be blacklisted so to bypass this, you can use: `sh<<<`, which is a simpler shell alternative to bash that may not be blocked.

+You can also use the same logic for alternatives for `base64` encoding/decoding and `hex` encoding/decoding.
+For instance:
+* Instead of `base64 -d`, you can use:
+  * `echo 'Y2F0IC9ldGMvcGFzc3dkIHwgZ3JlcCAzMw==' | openssl base64 -d`
+* If your payload is hex-encoded, you can decode it with:
+  * `echo '636174202f6574632f706173737764207c2067726570203333' | xxd -r -p`
+> TIP: `openssl` is a tool for securing data, including encrypting, decrypting, and encoding information

+Another thing to consider is converting a string from `utf-8` to `utf-16` before we `base64` it:
+`echo -n whoami | iconv -f utf-8 -t utf-16le | base64`
+> TIP: `iconv` is a tool for converting text between different character encodings.